justeattakeaway/pie/apps/pie-docs/src/foundations/spacing/overview.md

 ### Layout spacing

 Horizontal spacing within design layouts should always try to adhere to our predefined grids.
-As we follow an element-first approach, try to expand your components to fill up the necessary columns within the Grid.
+As we follow an element-first approach, try to expand your components to fill up the necessary columns within the grid.

-Regarding vertical spacing, make sure to use spacing as a way to create meaningful blocks of content, using bigger and smaller spacing measures to improve the visual hierarchy of your layout and to keep a consistent vertical rhythm within the page.
+Make sure to use vertical spacing as a way to create meaningful blocks of content.
+Using bigger and smaller spaces to improve the visual hierarchy of your layout and to keep a consistent vertical rhythm within the page.

 {% contentPageImage {
 src:"../../../assets/img/foundations/spacing/layout-spacing.svg",